-Setting sail on the open ocean to destinations around the Caribbean, Mexico, and Alaska is just part of the fun of a cruise vacation.
+Setting sail around the Caribbean, Mexico, and Alaska is just part of the fun of family cruise vacations.
 Add in the copious amounts of food and live entertainment and you get a virtually all-inclusive cruise vacation where you barely have to do any planning at all.
 But while standard cruises are plenty of fun, there’s something to be said for special themed cruises, too.

 NO HIDDEN FEES: Kids Stay Free at These 10 Family-Friendly All-Inclusive Resorts